andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

+- Note: Remember to keep your username and the password you created in your notes, as you will need them later.

-5. Before you move on to Step 6, Locate the check box at the left-lower corner of the website and click "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
+5. Locate the check box at the bottom-left corner of the website and click "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
 Please confirm.")

 6. Click on the "Review + create" button and review the settings.